AnassLachiri/RobotProject/README.md

 # RobotProject

-School Project using C and SDL
+School project about a controlable robot used to sort different shapes.

+## Technologies used are :
+  - C Language
+  - SDL2 Library

+  Feel free to use the code and use for your pojects.